 CCT is a cooperation between the German Embassy in Cairo, the Egyptian Ministry of Environment, the German Academic Exchange Service (DAAD) and the German Corporation for International Cooperation (GIZ).

-CCT Junior provides activities on climate change and environmental protection for kids of all ages and the annual CCT Environmental Journalism Award rewards journalist covering environment relevant topics.
+CCT Junior provides activities on climate change and environmental protection for kids of all ages- The annual CCT Environmental Journalism Award rewards journalist covering environmental topics.
 The broad network of partners allows CCT to offer diverse events, for diverse audiences and to participate in a number of environmental events.

 The Cairo Climate Talks are a series of events meant to provide a platform to exchange experiences, raise awareness and foster cooperation between policymakers, business, the scientific community and civil society.

 In our public podium discussions, we will be taking photos.
-These images will be used to publicise on our website in press releases, and also on our Facebook page.
-If you would like to delete your images, please email email@example.com
+These images may be published on our website and in press releases, and on our social media pages.
+If you would like to have your images deleted, please email firstname.lastname@example.org

-The Cairo Climate Talks are conceived, organized and hosted as a cooperation between the German Embassy in Cairo, the Egyptian Ministry of Foreign Affairs, the Ministry of State for Environmental Affairs (EEAA), the German Science Center (DWZ), the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Egyptian German High Level Joint Committee for Renewable Energy, Energy Efficiency and Environmental Protection (JCEE).
+The Cairo Climate Talks are conceived, organized and hosted as a cooperation between the German Embassy in Cairo, the Egyptian Ministry of Foreign Affairs the Egyptian Ministry of Environment, Egyptian Environmental Affairs Agency (EEAA), the German Academic Exchange Service (DAAD), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Egyptian German High Level Joint Committee for Renewable Energy, Energy Efficiency and Environmental Protection (JCEE).